 The filling should be cool enough now to add the flour and cheese.
 Once that is well combined, add it to the pan in an even layer.

 Now it’s time to cover your creation with that second batch of pastry dough.
-If you prefer (or if you’re time is limited) you can simply roll out the dough, fold it in quarters then carefully cover the pan.
+If you prefer (or if your time is limited) you can simply roll out the dough, fold it in quarters then carefully unfold it and cover the filling in the pan.
 Trim the excess and seal the edges.

 But if you are like me and you love a challenge, let’s have some fun with this!
 Roll out the dough to a thickness of about an 1/8 of an inch.
+Love my adjustable rolling pin for this part!
 You should have a rectangle measuring around 12″ by 17″.
 In the center of the dough, measure and mark up a rectangle of 10″ by 15″.
 Cut away the excess saving it for the final decoration.
 Cut the 10″ by 15″ rectangle into ten 5″ by 3″ rectangles.

 This is where you can really get creative.
 Use the excess dough to form trimmings to decorate each rectangle as desired.
 You can cut strips to make stripes or form a basket-weave pattern as I have here.
 Or you could use very small cookie cutters, such as hearts or stars, to create your own unique designs.
 When ready, use a floured wide spatula or bench scraper to transfer each rectangle onto your filling so they form neat rows.

 A light coating of egg wash over the entire surface and this beauty is ready for the oven.
 One note of advice …keep an eye on the crust to be sure the edges don’t get too brown.
 I find that it’s helpful to use strips of foil to cover the edges about halfway through the baking process.
 And if the entire surface seems to be browning too quickly, cover the whole thing with a loose tent of foil then remove it for the last few minutes.